ORNL-TechInt/ORNL-TechInt-Page/README.md

 Making Changes
 --------------

-Edit the files like normal.
+Edit the .src files (see "[Special Measures](#special)" and "[Implications](#implications)"below).
+The .html files are generated from the .src files by running mkhtml.
 Git will keep track of your updates.
 You can see the results of your changes by running

     $ make review